Need to Improve Your Russian? 5 of the Best Places to Practice Russian Online

 - Dedicate a time to study to keep yourself on track.
 With the 44 long weeks it can take to master Russian, you may lose steam along the way.
 It can help to set aside a specific time each day, or a few days a week, to immerse yourself in the Russian language with no distractions.
 And make sure to close Facebook and Twitter while you are perusing the online Russian sites, lest you never get anything done because your former college roommate will not stop posting adorable photos of his new kitten.

-Check out these six websites that are perfect for helping you learn Russian:
+Check out these five websites that are perfect for learners to practice Russian online:

 Russians are famous for serving many different types of dishes during meals, and this website incorporates this tradition by offering a variety of ways to learn Russian.
 You can review lessons, play games, listen to music and take tests.